jcgay/maven-color/README.md

 It has been tested with Maven 3.0.4/5 and maven-surefire-plugin 2.6/2.9/2.14.

 ### known issues
 I'm using ASM 4.x to manipulate bytecode, if your build depends on a maven plugin which is using a different version of ASM, it will poorly fail…
+In that case, turn off colorization by setting environment variable `MAVEN_COLOR` to `false`:
+`export MAVEN_COLOR=false`

 ## Maven 3.1.x